laaposto/frontend-assignment/README.md

 ```
 The API is served from the following URL: https://mever.iti.gr/deepfake/api/v3/images

-To get the image analysis results from the back-end service you must follow the workflow presented below:
+To get the image analysis results from the back-end service you should follow the workflow presented below:

 - Call `/jobs?url={image_url}` passing the image URL from the UI form as a parameter.
   Example : `/jobs?url=https://mever.iti.gr/deepfake/imgs/image1.jpg`